Drago (wrestler)

-Víctor Manuel Soto Flores (born July 23, 1975) is a Mexican Luchador or professional wrestler.
-He is currently signed to Lucha Libre AAA Worldwide, where he is the former AAA Latin American Champion.
+Víctor Manuel Soto Flores (born July 23, 1975) is a Mexican Luchador or professional wrestler known by his ring name Drago.
+He is known for Lucha Libre AAA Worldwide, where he is the former AAA Latin American Champion.

-Flores has worked as Drago in Lucha Underground and in the Mexican professional wrestling promotion Asistencia Asesoría y Administración (AAA), as Gato Eveready or simply El Gato under which he was an unofficial member of the wrestling group Real Fuerza Aérea, and as Alan in the group called Los Barrio Boys.
+Currently working as Dios del Inframundo, Flores has worked as Drago as Gato Eveready or simply El Gato under which he was an unofficial member of the wrestling group Real Fuerza Aérea, and as Alan in the group called Los Barrio Boys.